-Advanced English helps prepares students for the three VCE English options; English, Literature and English Language by giving students an opportunity to try all forms of English at an advanced level.
+This English prepares students for the three VCE English options; English, Literature and English Language by giving students an opportunity to try all forms of English.
+In the first semester, students study Othello and complete an introduction to English Language.
+In second semester classes will compare how two texts explore similar ideas.
+They will also examine how authors construct persuasive arguments and present a persuasive point of view on an issue?